||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Artorius was becoming irritable.
-He had missed most of the tournament and instead Lilith and Jizo had filled his head with all sorts of promises and a load of stuff about aliens he did not understand.
-It had not yet sunk in that his dream to travel the stars was coming true and even now a ship was on its way to Camelot to collect them.
+He had missed most of the tournament and instead let Lilith and Jizo fill his head with all sorts of promises and a load of stuff about aliens he did not understand.
+It had not yet sunk in that his dream to travel the stars was coming true; even now, a ship was on its way to Camelot spaceport to collect them.
 That did not change the fact that it was Christmas Day and still no one had given him any presents.

 "And that is how it happened!"
 Vali concluded triumphantly.
 "Young Artorius drew yonder sword from its grip of enchantment.
 In accordance with Merlin's, err... my prophecy, he is the chosen one!
 Albion's glorious king!"

 The gathered contestants stood and stared at Artorius.
 Finally, one spoke.

 "Of course!"
 Vali retorted.
 "Do you doubt the wisdom of the greys?"